any_view

 Therefore, we recommend conditional support for borrowed_range.
 However, since borrowed_range is not a very useful concept in general, this design point is open for discussion.

-6.10 Valueless state of any_view
+7.10 Valueless state of any_view

 We propose providing the strong exception safety guarantee in the following operations: swap, copy-assignment, move-assignment and move-construction.
 This means that if the operation fails, the two any_view objects will be in their original states.
 If the underlying view’s move constructor (or move-assignment operator) is not noexcept, the only way to achieve the strong exception safety guarantee is to avoid calling these operations altogether, which requires any_view to hold its underlying object on the heap so it can implement these operations by swapping pointers.
-This means that any implementation of any_view will have an empty state, and a “moved-from” any_view will be in that state.
+This means that any implementation of any_view will have an empty state, and a “moved-from” heap allocated any_view will be in that state.

-6.11 ABI Stability
+7.11 ABI Stability

 As a type intended to exist at ABI boundaries, ensuring the ABI stability of any_view is extremely important.
 However, since almost any change to the API of any_view will require a modification to the vtable, this makes any_view somewhat fragile to incremental evolution.
 This drawback is shared by all C++ types that live at ABI boundaries, and while we don’t think this impacts the livelihood of any_view, this evolutionary challenge should be kept in mind by WG21.

-6.12 Performance
+7.12 Performance

 One of the major concerns of using type erasure is the performance cost of indirect function calls and their impact on the ability for the compiler to perform optimizations.
 With any_view, every iteration will have three indirect function calls: